JudeWillmer/Microsoft-365-Lab/README.md

 ## Objective

 Perform common Microsoft Teams administration tasks using the Microsoft Teams Admin Center and Microsoft Teams Desktop Application.
-Learn how to manage Microsoft Teams, configure organisation-wide settings, manage users, configure meeting and messaging policies, create channels, and customise user notification settings as part of day-to-day Microsoft Teams administration.
+Learn how to create and manage Microsoft Teams, configure organisation-wide settings, manage users, configure meeting and messaging policies, create channels, and customise user notification settings as part of day-to-day Microsoft Teams administration.

 ---